Specialise in migration and transform your professional future.

 FAQ

-hese programmes are designed to develop the professionals required by the most innovative economic and social sectors, establishing themselves as a vital tool for updating knowledge or for professional growth.
+They are programs aimed at creating professionals required by the most innovative economic and social sectors and are consolidated as a fundamental tool to update knowledge or to grow professionally.

-UAB Master’s and Postgraduate teaching involves academics, professionals and institutions from outside the university to ensure that the programmes have the practical focus required by the labour market.
+In the teaching of UAB master’s degrees and diplomas, professors, professionals, and institutions from outside the university participate so that the studies have the practical orientation required by the labor market.

 No, it is not necessary to have your degree from a non-EU university officially recognised (homologated).
 To find out about the rest of the documentation you must submit at the time of pre-enrolment, please follow this link.

-Timetable and Class Days Structure: Both the Master’s and the Postgraduate programmes have classes three days a week: Monday, Tuesday and Thursday, from 16:00 to 20:00.
-The format for both is exclusively face-to-face.
+Schedule structure and class days: Both the Master’s Degree and the Diploma have classes three days a week: Monday, Tuesday and Thursday, from 16:00 to 20:00 hours.
+The format of both is exclusively face-to-face.

-Subject Structure – Monthly Format: The duration of the 6 ECTS subjects or modules is monthly.
-This means that, over the course of a month, you will focus exclusively on a single module.
-For instance, if Module 3 (Innovative Migration Management) is taught in January, this will be the only module you study throughout that month.
+Structure of subjects – Monthly format: The duration of the subjects or modules of 6 ECTS is monthly.
+This means that, throughout one month, the students will focus exclusively on a single module.
+For example, if in January Module 3: Innovative management of immigration, social mobilization and transformation is taught, this will be the only module studied during that entire month.